gio437/portfolio/README.md

 Getting Started
 To get started with the portfolio website, you will need to do the following:

-Click this link: https://gio437.github.io/portfolio/ Customize the website with your personal and professional information, including your work, skills, and experiences.
+Click this link: https://gio437.github.io/portfolio/
-Upload the website files to a web hosting service of your choice.
-Launch the website and promote it to potential clients, employers, and collaborators.

 Features
 This portfolio website includes the following features: